Database DesignDocument Databases (MongoDB, Firestore)Easy⏱️ ~3 min

 💡 Key Takeaways

-Flexible schema allows different fields per document in the same collection, enabling rapid iteration without migrations but requiring application-level validation
+Schema flexibility allows different fields per document, enabling gradual evolution without migrations but requiring application-level validation

 ← Back to Document Databases (MongoDB, Firestore) Overview